C3BI-pasteur-fr/python-course-1/source/Dive_into_Functions.rst

 arguments are then available in the tuple referenced by this parameter.
 Optional variables can also by passed as keywords, if the last parameter is preceded by \*\*.
 In this case, the optional variables are available within the function as a dictionary.
-The operation consiting to get the arguemnts passed as sequence is call *argument unpacking*.
+The operation consisting to get the arguments passed as sequence is call *argument unpacking*.
 Let look how it work, especially there are significant differences between python 2 and 3.